01Classroom Floor Plan

 Tip: Hollow square floor plans are best for brainstorm sessions and meetings that allow all participants to contribute to the discussion.

-Popular Meeting Space Floor Plans
+Popular Business Conference Floor Plans

 Hotels and other conference facilities provide room dimensions and the maximum number of people who can fit into a meeting room space.
 The first step in selecting meeting room space is to understand the most popular meeting space floor plans.
 To be sure, keep in mind that "maximum" number of individuals are usually noted for that space, and the calculations do not consider other room setup requirements, such as banquet stations, staging or A/V, which take away from the overall space.